CirclesUBI/blockchain-indexer/README.md

 * all others: 10 sec.

 **Consistency**
-The [import_from_staging()](https://github.com/circlesland/blockchain-indexer/blob/0aba70b57e5702292b684a1603258bdf0fd64747/CirclesLand.BlockchainIndexer/Schema.sql#L956) procedure works in three steps and two stages:
+On the start of each round of the processing loop the service checks which is the last fully imported block.
+It does this by comparing all "requested_blocks" to the actually imported blocks in the indexed tables.
+The "requested_blocks"-table is written by any indexer-instance directly after ist BlockSource emitted the block number.
+Missing blocks are catched-up until the index is in-sync with the rpc-gateway.

+The [import_from_staging()](https://github.com/circlesland/blockchain-indexer/blob/0aba70b57e5702292b684a1603258bdf0fd64747/CirclesLand.BlockchainIndexer/Schema.sql#L956) executes the following steps:
 1) Mark rows in staging tables:
-1.1) All rows that form a complete block (number of distinct transactions equals the block's total_transaction_count).
+   1.1) All rows that form a complete block (number of distinct transactions equals the block's total_transaction_count) as "selected".
-1.2) All rows that already exist in the indexed tables.
+   1.2) All rows that already exist in the indexed tables as "already_available".
-2) Import all marked rows (only in subsequent calls)
+2) Import all distinct "selected" rows into their final table
-3) Delete all rows from the staging table that are marked with "already existing"
-Everything is matched by it's hash but the contents are not validated.
+3) Mark all "selected" and "already_available" staging-blocks as "imported"

+In the service:
+4) The service deletes all "imported" rows from the staging tables and returns the hashes of the "imported" transactions to websocket subscribers.

 **Health checks**
 There is no built in mechanism for health checks but it should be easy to listen to the transaction hashes and define a timeout and alert after N-seconds without new transactions.